 This is the story of one student’s search for their new “home” away from home.

 I moved almost 2,000 miles away from my friends, family, and everything I’d known in the Pacific Northwest and found a new place to call my (college) home at the University of Kansas.

 Are you a junior in high school?
 You might find yourself in the same position I was in two years ago.
 When it came time to choose a college, I had no idea what I wanted in a university or my college experience in general.
 I applied to schools that were all across the board: big, small, private, public, sports, and no sports.

-With all of this confusion running around in my brain, I decided visiting a college counselor would help clear up all these different ideas I had in my head.
-Larry Judd, who my mom jokingly calls “Jesus,” helped me navigate through this complicated and nerve-wracking process of determining my future.
+With all of this confusion, I decided visiting a college counselor to clear up all these different ideas I had in my head.
+Larry Judd helped me navigate through this complicated and nerve-wracking process of determining my future.
 Larry was good at his job because he asked the important questions: what do you want out of your college experience?

-After a few meetings exploring different universities, I had settled on some general criteria to help further my search for my new home.
-I decided I wanted a school that was located in a small, college town, had a good sports program, great school spirit and tradition, and a journalism school.
+After a few meetings exploring different universities, I had settled on some general criteria to help further my search.
+I wanted a school that was located in a small college town, had a good sports program, great school spirit and tradition, and a journalism school.
 Larry presented me with a list of five schools in which I would eventually visit during my winter break of my senior.